FaithlessTheory/truenas-install/README.md

 # TrueNAS Scale & TrueCharts Install and Setup Guide
 A step by step guide to installing TrueNAS Scale and TrueCharts.
 I wrote this guide to assist my students in installing TrueNAS Scale and TrueCharts.
-TrueCharts has great documentation, but this guide serves to simplify and strucure the install and setup process for those who have not done this type of work before.
+TrueCharts has great documentation, but this guide serves to simplify and structure the install and setup process for those who have not done this type of work before.

+### What is TrueNAS Scale?
+TrueNAS Scale is a Linux based NAS (Network Attached Storage) operating system by [IX Systems](https://www.ixsystems.com) which allows you to not only operate NAS in your environment but also run container applications within it.
+Containers in Scale are based on Kubernetes and Docker.

+### What is TrueCharts?
+TrueCharts is a open source project that works to easily operate containers based on kubernetes from several "charts", one of those being TrueNAS Scale.
+It is in active development and is generally very stable.
+It is not considered "Production Ready" but is stable if managed correctly and a excellent entry to containers and working with containerized software.
+[Project Scope](https://truecharts.org/manual/scope)

 ## TrueNAS Scale